pdidev/pdi/CONTRIBUTING.md

 # Gitlab: new branch, merge request, issues

 ## General Rules
- * Names consists of three zones
+ * Branch names, merge request and issues titles consist of three zones
-    * 1st: type of improvement (bug, feature, update, support...)
+    * 1st, type of improvement (bug, feature, update, support...)
-    * 2nd: part of the software concerned (PDI, one plug-in, all plug-ins...)
+    * 2nd, part of the software concerned (PDI, one plug-in, all plug-ins...)
-    * last: brief description
+    * Last, a brief description
  * Each zone is delimited by two hyphens
- * Space are placed by underscore
+ * Spaces are replaced by underscores

 ### issues:
  * 1st keyword: bug, miss_feature, outdated, ...
- * 2nd keyword: PDI or <Plug-in name>
+ * 2nd keyword: PDI or \<Plug-in name\>
  * 3rd: content
  * Examples:
      *  bug--HDF5_per_process--Something_is_wrong_there